jfrog/artifactory-user-plugins/cleanup/artifactCleanup/README.md

 Artifactory Artifact Cleanup User Plugin
 ========================================

+*This plugin is currently only working in Artifactory 4.x.
+We are working on updating it to work in Artifactory 5.x.*

 This plugin deletes all artifacts that have not been downloaded for the past n months.
 It can be run manually from the REST API, or automatically as a scheduled job.